2mol/elm-quickstart/README.md

 It usually takes me a little bit of time to get started with a new elm project.
 But I wanna get started right away, as fast as possible! 🚀

-I usually copy-paste some boilerplate from other projects, so I collected some of it in this template repository.
+I tend to copy-paste some boilerplate from other projects, so I collected some of it in this template repository.
 I hope to keep things simple while still providing functionality like recompiling on file changes etc.

 This is tailored to my preferences, like using a simple `Makefile` to collect the various build/deploy/live-reload commands I need.
 I am open to changing things to make it more useful for other people.